jeircul/azure-infrastructure/README.md

 ### Deployment

-To change the input parameters to suit your own needs, do the following:
+To change the input parameters and environment variables to suit your own needs, do the following:
 - Go to the *ansible-vm.parameters.json* to change project name, Azure location, Administrator account and VM size.
-- Go to the *deploy_VM_with_ARM.yml* to set which Subscription you want to use (this needs to already exist in your Azure environment), set resource group name (this can be an already existing one or a new resource group that will be created), Azure location and VM name (should be *projectName* plus *-vm* extension)
+- Go to the *deploy_VM_with_ARM.yml* and locate environment variables to set which Subscription you want to use (this needs to already exist in your Azure environment), set resource group name (this can be an already existing one or a new resource group that will be created), Azure location and VM name (should be *projectName* plus *-vm* extension)

 To deploy, go to Github Actions, choose the *Deploy Ansible VM with ARM templates* on the left hand side.
 On the right hand side you choose *Run workflow* and choose your branch the branch and run.